Him188/Notes-for-CAIE/Physics/A2-Communication-and-Medical.md

 - **Reflected wave processed and displayed.**
 - *Intensity of reflected wave gives information about boundary.*
 - *Time delay gives information about depth of boundary.*

+### Why ultrasound used in medical diagnosis is emitted in pulses \[2\]
+> m20 42 Q4

+- Allows reflected signal to be distinguished from the emitted signal.
+- Detection occurs in the time between emitted pulses.
+- Reflected sound detected by same crystal.
+- Cannot emit and detect at the same time.

 ### Why little transmission of ultrasound waves from air into skin (specific acoustic impedance) \[3\]
 > s20 42 Q5